pdfcpu/pdfcpu/bookmarks/bookmarks_export.md

 # Export Bookmarks

-This command exports existing bookmarks to a JSON dataset.<br>
+This command exports existing bookmarks to a JSON dataset.

 The resulting JSON structure is also used by `pdfcpu bookmarks import`.